GuillaumeJasmin/redux-crud-manager/README.md

 ## Keep your redux store sync with your server.

-### Warning: this package is not yet published on npm.
-It is still in alpha development

 Redux CRUD Manager provide a simple way to sync your redux store with your remote server.

 No more need to write actions and reducer to update your store.